Visit ENGAGE! for a listing of the engagement and outreach activities happening on campus.

 Engagement requires mutually beneficial relationships between the university and its partners.
 Engaged partners learn from each other, discover new knowledge, and enjoy benefits that include meeting community needs, increasing economic vitality, and improving quality of life across the region.

 The P-20 Center connects resources, expertise, research and services to external partners.
-We manage about 25 programs, projects, and activities that are organized around five P-20 goals – raising student achievement, improving teachers’ success, facilitating seamless transitions, conducting applied research and assessment, and promoting engagement.
+We manage about 25 programs, projects, and activities that are organized around four P-20 goals.

 As a university-wide organization, the P-20 Center works with faculty and staff in five colleges (Education, Engineering, Health and Human Sciences, Liberal Arts and Sciences, and Visual and Performing Arts); more than 25 centers, offices, and institutes; and with external partners in school districts, community colleges, governments, and businesses.